 - As soon as you have confirmed your PIN number, the Ledger wallet will then tell you to write down your backup recovery phrase.

 - Each of the 24 words will be shown on the screen individually.
-Afterwards, the device will then test you by asking you to re-enter some of the words.
+Afterward, the device will then test you by asking you to re-enter some of the words.